 The Brazil Institute fosters dialogue on key issues of bilateral concern between Brazil and the United States, deepens Washington’s understanding of contemporary Brazilian developments, and advance research and discussion on Brazilian public policies through seminars, original research, and publications.
 Established in 2006 as part of the Latin American Program of the Wilson Center, the Institute is directed by Paulo Sotero, former Washington and international correspondent and currently a monthly op-ed contributor for O Estado de S.Paulo—Brazil’s leading daily newspaper.

 As the only country-specific public policy institution in Washington dedicated to Brazil, we offer a unique forum of discussion and dialogue.
 By hosting private and public meetings with high-level Brazilian dignitaries, scholars, and business and civic representatives, we provide these leaders with greater exposure to the Washington policy community and advance understanding of Brazilian issues in the United States.

 The Institute is supported by a distinguished Advisory Council—a committed body of prominent leaders in business, journalism, scholarship, and public life.
 The Council helps guide the mission and work of the Institute by gathering annually and serves as a vehicle to join leading individuals and institutions interested in Brazil and the Brazil-US relationship.
-The Advisory Council is currently co-chaired by Mr. Alain J. Belda, Chairman of the Board, Alcoa Inc., and Ambassador Anthony Harrington, President and CEO, Stonebridge International.
+The Advisory Council is currently chaired by Ambassador Anthony Harrington, President and CEO, Albright Stonebridge International.